 They help parents set up youth running programs in their own towns and provide these youth running distance recommendations.

 The program emphasizes fun and encourages weekly organized runs for children.
-You can find out if there is a program in your town at their website.
-You can also find out how to set up a program in your town.
+You can find out if there is a program near you by entering your zip code at their website.

 Your child wants to run a 5K with you.
 What should you do?